This page provides an overview of the common elected and appointed positions in Washington State county government.

 Of the 39 counties, 33 "noncharter" counties operate under the commission form of government provided by state law.
-In these counties, all of the officials listed above are elected.
-Six counties (King, Whatcom, Clallam, Snohomish, Pierce and San Juan) have adopted "home rule" charters as provided for in the state constitution.
+In these counties, all of the officials listed below are elected per RCW 36.16.030.
+Seven counties (King, Whatcom, Clallam, Snohomish, Pierce, San Juan and Clark) have adopted "home rule" charters as provided for in the state constitution.
 Adoption of a home rule charter allows a county to choose a different form of government from the commission form specified by statute and to alter the status and functions of some of the county elected officials.
 In the six charter counties some of the elected positions listed above have been made appointive.

 Each of the sections below contains a brief description of the basic powers and duties of the top elected and appointed county officials.
 Relevant constitutional provisions, statutes and other helpful resources are also listed.

 Ch.
 36.21 RCW outlines the general duties and authority of the county assessor.
 The primary responsibility of the county assessor is to determine the value of all taxable real and personal property in both the incorporated and unincorporated areas of the county for the purpose of determining the tax liabilities of the taxpayers in the various taxing districts in an equitable manner.
 The county assessor is responsible for the calculation of property tax levies necessary to raise revenues for government services and administers a variety of tax exemptions, including the exemption and deferral programs for low income senior citizens and disabled persons.